-- (b) Orphan Condition: the condition as defined above that meets the criteria defined in Art.
+- (a) Condition: any deviation(s) from the normal structure or function of the body, as manifested by a characteristic set of signs and symptoms (typically a recognised distinct disease or a syndrome). - (b) Orphan Condition: the condition as defined above that meets the criteria defined in Art.
 3 of Regulation (EC) No 141/2000. - (c) Orphan Indication: the proposed indication for the purpose of orphan designation.
-This specifies if the medicinal product which is the subject of the designation application is intended for diagnosis, prevention or treatment of the Orphan Condition. - (d) Therapeutic indication: the proposed indication for the marketing authorisation, based on the sponsor's expectations at the time of the designation application.
-The granted therapeutic indication at the time of marketing authorisation will be the result of the assessment of the quality, safety and efficacy data submitted with the marketing application and may be different to the one proposed at the time of designation application.
+This specifies if the medicinal product which is the subject of the designation application is intended for diagnosis, prevention or treatment of the Orphan Condition. - (d) Therapeutic Indication: the proposed indication for the marketing authorisation, based on the sponsor's expectations at the time of the orphan designation application.
+The granted therapeutic indication at the time of marketing authorisation will be the result of the assessment of the quality, safety and efficacy data submitted with the marketing application and may be different to the one proposed at the time of orphan designation application.